Agile vs. Scrum: Key Differences + How to Choose

 What is Agile?

-Agile is an approach or philosophy to project management that aims to achieve a goal in small increments.
-Instead of having one large reveal or launch, an Agile project comprises smaller chunks of tasks your team can continuously deliver in shorter time frames.
+Agile is a philosophy that responds more nimbly to change compared to other types of project management.
+It aims to achieve a goal in small increments so teams can continuously deliver in shorter time frames.
 This makes it easier for project teams to adapt to changing priorities, respond to problems that arise, and cut down on cost, time, and inefficiencies.

 The four values that drive the Agile philosophy of project management are: